 Please note: the threshold information above is a general guide only and may vary according to your particular circumstances.

-Getting to know how the tax system relates to health insurance can be difficult.
-If you have questions about how these tax incentives relate to your cover speak to one of our Member Services team on 1300 306 289.
+Understanding how the tax system relates to health insurance can be difficult.
+If you have questions about how these tax incentives relate to your cover, speak to one of our Member Services team on 1300 306 289.